mrfixit2001/uboot_builder/README.md

 The first step is to compile uboot from here: https://github.com/mrfixit2001/rockchip-u-boot

-To compile that, use the below and replace <defconfig> with the defconfig file you're building for.
+To compile that, use the below and replace (DEFCONFIG) with the defconfig file you're building for.

- make mrproper <defconfig> all
+ make mrproper (DEFCONFIG) all

 An example defconfig file name is rock64-rk3328_defconfig.